marvin1099/Prism-MC-Updater/README.md

 * Executes your script *before* the launcher touches any game files or starts Minecraft.
 * Ideal for simple one-shot tasks like updating files or running quick checks.
 * **Works well in MultiMC**.
-* **⚠ In PrismLauncher, this may not work as expected**, because it applies config changes *after* the pre-command runs, potentially overwriting them.
+* **In PrismLauncher, this may not work as expected**, because it applies config changes *after* the pre-command runs, potentially overwriting them.

 ---